Origin story

 The chain had to survive real failure

-On November 23, 2021, Yonatan published "Kaspa (Black Tuesday)" after a network crash in the prior 48 hours.
-His account: the developers were not rolling back to an earlier preferred state, they were rebuilding and comparing a certainly-valid UTXO commitment after a memory problem.
-That's the sourced version of what circulates as the "two-week bug" story.
+On November 23, 2021, Yonatan published "Kaspa (Black Tuesday)" after a network crash in the 48 hours before.
+His account: the developers were not rolling back to an earlier state they liked better, they were rebuilding and comparing a certainly-valid UTXO commitment after a memory problem.
+That's the sourced version of what gets passed around as the "two-week bug" story.

 Rust and Crescendo

-The original implementation was not the final form
+The first version was not the final one

-Hashdag's 2022 "Kaspa where to" archive says Michael Sutton proposed a major refactor and Rust rewrite because the Golang codebase carried technical debt that made it hard for new contributors to work in.
-Kaspa.org now summarizes that as a full rewrite from the original Golang node into Rust, funded by a community grant.
+Hashdag's 2022 "Kaspa where to" archive says Michael Sutton pushed for a big refactor and Rust rewrite, because the Golang codebase carried technical debt that made it hard for new contributors to work in.
+Kaspa.org now sums that up as a full rewrite into Rust, paid for by a community grant.

-Rusty Kaspa's repository describes the Rust implementation as a drop-in replacement for the older Golang node.
+The rusty-kaspa repo describes the Rust build as a drop-in replacement for the older Golang node.
 Its README puts the Crescendo hard fork on May 5, 2025, moving the network from 1 BPS to 10 BPS.
 The v1.0.0 release notes name the exact trigger: mainnet DAA score 110,165,000.

 Toccata boundary

-"Toccata" gets misapplied to 10 BPS.
-It shouldn't be.
-Crescendo is the hard fork that made 10 BPS live on mainnet.
-Toccata is a separate, later hard fork: base-layer programmability with covenants, Silverscript, ZK-facing verification work, sequencing commitments, and native-asset groundwork, activated at DAA score 474,165,565.
+"Toccata" gets pinned on 10 BPS often enough to be worth fixing.
+Crescendo is the fork that made 10 BPS live on mainnet.
+Toccata is a separate, later fork: base-layer programmability with covenants, Silverscript, ZK-facing proof checks, sequencing commitments, and native-asset groundwork, activated at DAA score 474,165,565.

 Rusty Kaspa v2.0.1 is the current Toccata release; v2.0.0 shipped the activation.
-Wallet support, indexer support, and real app usage on top of Toccata are still building: check Toccata Status for where each of those stands.
+Wallet support, indexer support, and app usage are still building: check Toccata Status for where each stands.

 What to say